 Manxman and Islander status

-You will be defined as a Manxman under Protocol 3 if you were:
+You will be defined as a Manxman under article 6 of Protocol 3 if you were:

 - born, adopted, registered or naturalised in the Channel Islands or Isle of Man and you do not have a link with the UK (England, Scotland, Wales and Northern Ireland)